-Having trained a reward model, rϕ(x,y), to estimate human preferences for different responses y given a prompt x, the next step in the Reinforcement Learning from Human Feedback (RLHF) process is to use this signal to fine-tune the language model itself.
-We want to adjust the parameters θ of our language model policy, πθ(y∣x), so that it generates responses that receive high scores from the reward model, effectively aligning the model's behavior with the learned preferences.
-Proximal Policy Optimization (PPO) is the most commonly used algorithm for this policy optimization phase in RLHF.
+Policy optimization fine-tunes a language model by leveraging a reward model, rϕ(x,y), which estimates human preferences for different responses y given a prompt x.
+This process involves adjusting the parameters θ of the language model policy, πθ(y∣x), to generate responses that receive high scores from the reward model.
+This effectively aligns the model's behavior with the learned preferences.
+Proximal Policy Optimization (PPO) is the most commonly used algorithm for this policy optimization phase in Reinforcement Learning from Human Feedback (RLHF).

 PPO is an on-policy reinforcement learning algorithm designed to achieve stable and efficient policy updates.
 In the context of LLMs, "on-policy" means that the updates are based on data generated by the current version of the policy πθ we are trying to improve.
 The core idea is to maximize the expected reward predicted by rϕ, while simultaneously ensuring the updated policy πθ doesn't stray too far from a reference policy, typically the initial supervised fine-tuned (SFT) model, denoted as πref.
 This constraint is important to prevent the model from collapsing into generating repetitive, high-reward but nonsensical text, a phenomenon sometimes called "reward hacking," and to maintain the model's general language capabilities.